Table of Contents

 We hope you enjoyed this little post.
 If we missed any details please do let us know.
 Comments are always appreciated and welcome as well.
 Sloth on 🙂

-This Sloth Post was made in CATEGORIES: SLOTH ARTICLES – DESCRIPTION: 12,000-Year-Old Huge Sloth Footprints Found in New Mexico.
+This Sloth Post was made in CATEGORIES: SLOTH ARTICLES – DESCRIPTION: 12,000-Year-Old Giant Sloth Footprints Found in New Mexico.
 Fossil Sloth Footprints Found in New Mexico Alkali Flats Dry Beds using Ground-penetrating radar.